centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/monitor-linux-server-with-snmp.md

 ### On the poller

-Connect to your poller using SSH and install the Linux SNMP plugin (see the [monitoring procedure for the **Linux SNMP** Plugin Pack](/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmp) for more information):
+Connect to your poller using SSH and install the Linux SNMP plugin (see the [monitoring procedure for the **Linux SNMP** Monitoring Connector](/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmp) for more information):

    ```shell
    yum install centreon-plugin-Operatingsystems-Linux-Snmp